ewilliams0305/WebLogger/README.md

 Provides source generators used to create commands and (other cool stuff in the future).

 ### WebLogger.ConsoleApp Example Program
-The Weblogger example is a simple console application showing SerilogSink usage.
+The WebLogger example is a simple console application showing SerilogSink usage.

 ### WebLogger.CrestronApp Example Program
-The Weblogger example is a Crestron SDK SimpleSharp program that demonstrates how to instantiate the `WebLogger` class and add console commands with callbacks.
+The WebLogger example is a Crestron SDK SimpleSharp program that demonstrates how to instantiate the `WebLogger` class and add console commands with callbacks.

 ## Create a WebLogger